Mohanad-eng/MPPI_tutorial_mindcloud/README.md

 ``source ~/.bashrc``

-## second to use mppi we must have  amap we will use slam_toolbox pkg from nav2 :
+## second to use mppi we must have  a Map we will use slam_toolbox pkg from nav2 :

+open your terminal and paste these lines :

 ``sudo apt install -y ros-jazzy-slam-toolbox``

 ``ros2 launch slam_toolbox online_async_launch.py \use_sim_time:=true``

+> if you have a Made pkg for mapping you can use it also

 ## then to control turtlebot3 we use the tekleop to make a map
+open your another terminal and paste these lines :

 ``export TURTLEBOT3_MODEL=waffle``

 ``ros2 run turtlebot3_teleop teleop_keyboard``